Somebody Feed Phil: Overview

-Each episode follows Rosenthal touring the cuisine of the episode's featured city, and spotlights charities and non-profit organizations that operate in the region.
 The show is a spiritual successor to Rosenthal's previous show on PBS, I'll Have What Phil's Having.
 When Rosenthal moved the program from PBS to Netflix, a theme song recorded by the band Lake Street Dive was added to the opening.
 Phil's brother Rich Rosenthal serves as executive producer and showrunner of the series, and sometimes appears on camera to sample food at Phil's urging.

-Near the end of each episode during the first two seasons, Rosenthal makes a video call to his parents, Max and Helen, relating to them his culinary discoveries.
+Near the end of each episode during the first two seasons, Rosenthal makes a video call to his parents, Max and Helen, relating to them his culinary discoveries, after which Max tells his son a joke.
 After Helen's death in 2019, Max continued to appear in the segment for the next two seasons until his death in 2021.
-In the fifth season, Rosenthal would call a different guest each episode, which included his son Ben, Everybody Loves Raymond stars Ray Romano and Brad Garrett, Gilbert Gottfried, Judy Gold, and Paul Reiser, to continue the tradition.
-Viewers have enjoyed the segment.
+From the fifth season, Rosenthal would call a different guest each episode, which have included his son Ben, Everybody Loves Raymond stars Brad Garrett and Ray Romano, Ted Danson, Fran Drescher, Judy Gold, Gilbert Gottfried, Patton Oswalt, Paul Reiser, and Mel Brooks, to continue the tradition.
+A tribute episode dedicated to Max and Helen aired as part of the sixth season.

 A companion cookbook to the series, Somebody Feed Phil: The Book, was released in October 2022.